pratyakshm/WinRice/doc/Main-brief.md

 Virtualization-based security, or VBS, uses hardware virtualization features to create and isolate a secure region of memory from the normal operating system.
 Virtualization-based security causes big performance impact in devices that do not support, amongst many other things, MBEC.
 In MBEC-unsupported devices, its behavior is emulated which causes the impact.

-Hence, WinRice disables Virtualization-based security on MBEC-unsuppported devices.
+WinRice disables Virtualization-based security on MBEC-unsuppported devices.

 See more at [Enable virtualization-based protection of code integrity - docs.microsoft.com](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity).